Walton Bridge: Fifth bridge

 In 1999, while the fourth bridge remained standing for use by pedestrians and cyclists, another temporary structure, the fifth bridge, on the site of the original bridges, was opened for vehicular traffic.
+It was authorised by the Surrey County Council (New Temporary Road Bridge, Walton) Scheme 1998 Confirmation Instrument 1999 (SI 1999/2058).
 This initially had several problems and had to be resurfaced a number of times causing traffic disruptions.
 The poor architecture of these two co-existing bridges led to demands for construction of the sixth bridge (pictured).
 Together, the old bridges faced heavy criticism as had the very existence of a rusting, less strong, incongruous, military style foot and cycle bridge and engineers predicted structural weakness by 2015, hence the plans for a new bridge.
 In 2003 a political impetus grew for rebuilding and was a key local election issue for councillors seeking to run for Elmbridge Borough Council and Surrey County Council combined with the Heart of Walton Development which was not yet complete.

 Sixth bridge

 The sixth bridge was opened on 22 July 2013.
 A public inquiry rejected some aspects of the original plan but approval of the funding arrangements was confirmed on 29 December 2010.
 After extensive preparatory work in 2011, the main construction works began on 9 January 2012, and building completed in July 2013.
 The bridge replaced the two extant bridges (4th and 5th), which remained in use during construction.
 The new £32.4 million bridge has no piers in the river, thus opening up views along the river and improving navigation for boats.
 The constructor completed the removal of the old bridges in November 2013 and was set to complete surrounding landscaping works in August 2014.

 The bridge is used on an unsigned but map-marked cyclists' variation of the Thames Path bypassing the on-request Shepperton to Weybridge Ferry, that runs during main hours of daytime, to where the path recombines at Chertsey Bridge, where it takes the northern towpath as below Hampton Court Bridge.

 The bridge, a thrust arch bridge, provides the first single-span bridge heading up the Thames.
 The next single-span bridges up the Thames are a pair of co-functional "old and new" Runnymede Bridges between Surrey and Berkshire.